 ESG Program Objectives:

-The ESG Program is designed to be the first step in a continuum of assistance to prevent homelessness and enable homeless individuals and families move toward independent living.
+The ESG Program is designed to be the first step in a continuum of assistance to prevent homelessness and enable individuals and families experiencing or at-risk- of homelessness to move toward permanent housing.

 - Local Governments